Wilderness of Salla caters to many needs of a nature loving traveler

 The silence on top of the fell is truly something to appreciate.
 Close your eyes, breath in some of the world’s cleanest air, and feel the change in your body and mind.
 Suddenly you’ll find yourself free from stress, feeling relaxed and invigorated.

 When in Lapland, you might want to experience also a snowmobile safari.
 This can be easily done in Salla, and the friendly folk at Napapiirin Safarit will organize a safari that suits your interests and needs.
 Even families with small children are covered: a comfy shuttle, that is attached to a snowmobile, fits easily a couple of adults with children.
-When attached to a shuttle, the snowmobile is always driven by a professional guide, so there is no need to worry about drifting off the marked route.
+When attached to a shuttle, the snowmobile is always driven by a professional guide, so there is no need to worry about drifting off the marked route in the nature.

 Good times in the summer sun